Cree Summer

-Cree Summer Francks (born July 7, 1969) is an American-Canadian actress and singer.
-In animation, she has voiced characters such as Elmyra Duff in Tiny Toon Adventures and related media, Susie Carmichael in Rugrats and Lizard in Spirit Rangers.
+Cree Summer Francks (born July 7, 1969) is a Canadian-American actress and singer.
+In animation, she has voiced characters such as Penny in the first season of Inspector Gadget, Elmyra Duff in Tiny Toon Adventures and related media, Susie Carmichael in Rugrats and Lizard in Spirit Rangers.
 The latter two respectively won her an NAACP Image Award and two nominations at the Children's and Family Emmy Awards.

-Summer is also known for her roles in Inspector Gadget, Batman Beyond, Horrible Histories, Clifford the Big Red Dog, Codename: Kids Next Door, Atlantis: The Lost Empire, Danny Phantom, My Life as a Teenage Robot, Transformers: Animated, Drawn Together, Gargoyles, W.I.T.C.H., and Puppy Dog Pals.
+Summer is also known for her roles in Batman Beyond, Horrible Histories, Clifford the Big Red Dog, Codename: Kids Next Door, Atlantis: The Lost Empire, Danny Phantom, My Life as a Teenage Robot, Transformers: Animated, Drawn Together, Gargoyles, W.I.T.C.H., and Puppy Dog Pals.
 In live-action, she is known for playing Winifred "Freddie" Brooks in the NBC sitcom A Different World (1987–1993) and librarian Rosalyn Inez in the ABC sitcom Abbott Elementary since 2024.

 Early life

 Summer was born in Los Angeles, California on July 7, 1969, and grew up in Saskatchewan and Toronto, Ontario, Canada.
 Her parents are Canadian actors Don Francks and Lili "Red Eagle" Francks (née Clark).
-She and her family traveled and lived around British Columbia during her childhood, and she started public school at the age of nine in Toronto.
+She and her family travelled and lived around British Columbia during her childhood, and she started public school at the age of nine in Toronto.
 Her brother, Rainbow Sun Francks, is an actor and a former MuchMusic VJ.